a-slide/NanoCount/docs/installation.md

 [Minimap2](https://github.com/lh3/minimap2) is not a direct dependency but is required to generate the BAM alignment required by NanoCount.

-`NanoCount` relies on a the following robustly maintained third party python libraries:

-* pysam>=0.15.4
-* pandas>=1.0.3
-* tqdm>=4.46.0
-* colorlog>=4.1.0

-The correct versions of packages are installed together with the software when using pip or conda.
+`NanoCount` only relies on a few robustly maintained third party python libraries which are installed together with the software when using pip or conda.

 ## Option 1: Installation with pip from pypi (recommended)